g-lok/crawl-musicradar/README.md

 # crawl-musicradar
-crawl the musicradar site and download all the free sample packs
+Crawl music radar to find every free sample .zip on their site